Donate

 Dondero v.
 Jernigan

-NCLA asks the Supreme Court to hear this case and ultimately rule that federal appellate courts should not use a deferential “abuse-of-discretion” standard when they review a bankruptcy judge’s decision to deny a litigant’s challenge to the judge’s own impartiality.
+NCLA asks the Supreme Court to take this case and rule that federal appellate courts should not use a deferential “abuse-of-discretion” standard of review when they consider bankruptcy judges’ recusal decisions on appeal.
+Instead, the reviewing courts should assess such decisions de novo—without any deference whatsoever.

-The case arises from Texas bankruptcy judge Stacey Jernigan’s decision to deny James Dondero’s motion that she recuse herself from a pending bankruptcy proceeding.
-Dondero had challenged Judge Jernigan’s impartiality based on three novels the judge authored that feature a fictional heroine and fictional villain who bear striking similarities to Judge Jernigan and Mr. Dondero, respectively.
-After Judge Jernigan denied the motion, Mr. Dondero appealed first to a Texas federal district court and then to the U.S. Court of Appeals for the Fifth Circuit.
-Both courts affirmed Judge Jernigan’s decision using a highly deferential review standard that asked only whether Judge Jernigan abused her discretion in declining to recuse herself.
+The case arises from Texas bankruptcy judge Stacey Jernigan’s decision to deny James Dondero’s motion seeking her recusal from a pending bankruptcy proceeding.
+Mr. Dondero challenged Judge Jernigan’s impartiality based on three novels the judge authored that feature a fictional heroine and fictional villain who bear striking similarities to Judge Jernigan herself and Mr. Dondero, respectively.
+After Judge Jernigan denied his motion, Mr. Dondero appealed to federal district court and then to the U.S. Court of Appeals for the Fifth Circuit.
+Both courts affirmed Judge Jernigan’s decision using a highly deferential review standard that asked only whether she had abused her discretion in declining to recuse.

 Russ Ryan